aniketmaurya/Agents/README.md

 </details>

+> **Tip:** `AIDoot` also supports the Cohere API for tool use and function calling.
+Check out the reproducible notebook [here](https://github.com/aniketmaurya/agents/blob/main/examples/cohere.ipynb).

+---

 ### ✨ Multi-modal Agent - See the World Through AI Eyes 👁🤖️

 What if your AI could *see*?
-Well, it can.
-Let’s make it happen with computer vision!

-Example: AI analyzing an image and giving you location recommendations in London (because why not?):
+It can!
+Let’s combine text and image processing for a truly next-level experience.

 ```python
 from agents.llms import LlamaCppChatCompletion